Remo Rossi: Education

+Career

 Back to Locarno

 In 1934 Remo came back to Locarno and elected his birthplace as the preferred place for his activity, interrupting it by frequent but rather short study travels to Munich, Nürnberg, Berlin and Paris (académie Scandinave and Académie Nationale des Beaux-Arts).

-From the Paris experience, especially inspired by Aristide Maillol, we shall remember bathing feminine figures of generous shapes, as well as several cemeterial works consisting of young women caught in a posture of prayer and sorrow, such as Donna che accende un lumino (1933–34), or the Meditazione (today visible in Ascona) or other works in the cemeteries of Bellinzona and Locarno.
+Among the works influenced by his time in Paris, particularly by Aristide Maillol, are sculptures of bathing women with generous proportions, as well as several funerary works depicting young women in poses of prayer and mourning.
+These include Donna che accende un lumino (1933–34), Meditazione (now located in Ascona), and other works in the cemeteries of Bellinzona and Locarno.

 In 1943 Remo married Bianca Bernasconi.
 Their son Giancarlo was born in 1944.

 The works of that period have profoundly marked the public space of the Cantone Ticino, such as the Minerva (1941) placed at the Cantonal library of Lugano; the Monument to Giuseppe Motta close to the railroad station of Bellinzona; the Foca (1945, sea lion) located in the centre of the fountain facing the governmental building in Bellinzona, and the Pegaso, a several tons sculpture posted in 1956 at 100 feet height on the governmental building itself.

-Most representative works
+Representative works

 In the Giardini Rusca of Locarno we can still admire the Toro (bull, 1953) donated to the city in 1975 to commemorate the 50th anniversary of the Locarno's Pact.

 Close to the Toro we find also the Bagnante (bathing woman, 1954) placed in the corresponding fountain.
 Besides the above two sculptures that characterize his native city, we shall cite also the San Carlo Borromeo a cavallo of the year 1980, placed at the entrance of the public retirement home in Via Vallemaggia.

 In the municipal building of Locarno, the sculpture Concerto (1956) was donated from the foundation Remo Rossi in September 2009 to commemorate the 100th anniversary of the birth of the artist.
 Another copy of the bronze Concerto is displayed at the Palazzo dei congressi in Lugano.

 Just outside the railroad station of Chiasso, one can admire Remo's Acrobata (1958) which stays in equilibrium on a single hand.
 On the gardens along the lake shore of Lugano, we can admire a copy of the Pavone in filigrana style, analogously adopted for the Storie della vita della Vergine in the Chapel of Villa Erica in Locarno.
 The cemeteries of the main towns of the Cantone Ticino host a great number of stone or bronze sculptures of Remo Rossi, and in several cases, there are replicas of an initial project.

 In the period between 1950 and 1972, Remo Rossi accomplished several study travels in Spain, Greece, Belgium, England, Turkey, France, Austria, Hungary and Russia.

 Here below is a list of the works of Remo Rossi that are publicly visible outside the territory of Ticino: